Featured Offerings

 thousand Dollars Donated

-In our first 5 years as a charity, Paseo Pottery has donated over $75,000 in cash and in-kind donations to local nonprofits.
+In our first 5 years under new ownership, Paseo Pottery has donated over $100,000 in cash and in-kind donations to local nonprofits.
 We believe in making our community stronger through our passion for clay.

 30+